3.1 Talk to us first!

 If your Development Application is approved, you must ensure the development is carried out in accordance with the stated conditions.
 One of the Conditions of Consent will be that the development must commence within a set time frame.

 You cannot alter or vary the development (or the way in which it operates) unless the terms of the consent are modified.
-To do this, you must submit Form No. 011 - Modification of a Development Consent(PDF, 111KB).

 It is important you read, and fully understand, all the Conditions of Consent.
 If you have any queries, please contact the assessing officer.